Sign in As:

 • the central part of the image remains maximally visible;

-What a designer should note:
+What a designer should pay attention to:

 • do not place text along the left or right edges;